X-ray: Production in lightning and laboratory discharges

 X-rays are also produced in lightning accompanying terrestrial gamma-ray flashes.
 The underlying mechanism is the acceleration of electrons in lightning related electric fields and the subsequent production of photons through Bremsstrahlung.
 This produces photons with energies of some few keV and several tens of MeV.
 In laboratory discharges with a gap size of approximately 1 meter length and a peak voltage of 1 MV, X-rays with a characteristic energy of 160 keV are observed.
 A possible explanation is the encounter of two streamers and the production of high-energy run-away electrons; however, microscopic simulations have shown that the duration of electric field enhancement between two streamers is too short to produce a significant number of run-away electrons.
 Recently, it has been proposed that air perturbations in the vicinity of streamers can facilitate the production of run-away electrons and hence of X-rays from discharges.

 Detectors

 X-ray detectors vary in shape and function depending on their purpose.
 Imaging detectors such as those used for radiography were originally based on photographic plates and later photographic film, but are now mostly replaced by various digital detector types such as image plates and flat panel detectors.
-For radiation protection direct exposure hazard is often evaluated using ionization chambers, while dosimeters are used to measure the radiation dose a person has been exposed to.
+For radiation protection direct exposure hazard is often evaluated using ionization chambers, while dosimeters are used to measure the radiation dose the person has been exposed to.
 X-ray spectra can be measured either by energy dispersive or wavelength dispersive spectrometers.
 For X-ray diffraction applications, such as X-ray crystallography, hybrid photon counting detectors are widely used.